parinita61/Somatic_mutation/README.md

 4. **Variant Calling with Mutect2 and Varscan**:
    - Somatic variants are called using `Mutect2` in a tumor-only mode, followed by the creation of the PoN.
-   - Further variant calling steps are defined with `Mutect2` and Varscan.
+   - Further variant calling steps are defined with `Mutect2` and `Varscan`.

 5. **Filtering, merging and annotation of the variants**:
-   - Filter the Mutect2 VCF file to retain only those entries with the "PASS" filter using grep -E '^#|PASS'.
+   - Filter the `Mutect2` VCF file to retain only those entries with the `PASS` filter using grep.
-   - Similarly,filter the Varscan VCF file to retain entries with the "SOMATIC" tag using grep -E '^#|SOMATIC'.
+   - Similarly,filter the `Varscan` VCF file to retain entries with the `SOMATIC` tag using grep.
-   - The filtered Mutect2 and Varscan VCF files are then compressed using bgzip and indexed using tabix to make them compatible with downstream tools.
+   - The filtered `Mutect2 and `Varscan` VCF files are then compressed using `bgzip` and indexed using `tabix` to make them compatible with downstream tools.
-   - The compressed and indexed VCF files from Mutect2 and Varscan are merged using bcftools merge to create a combined VCF file.
+   - The compressed and indexed VCF files from `Mutect`2 and `Varscan` are merged using bcftools merge to create a combined VCF file.
-   - Aannotate the merged VCF file using GATK's Funcotator tool to add functional annotations based on the provided reference genome (hg38)
+   - Aannotate the merged VCF file using `GATK's Funcotator` tool to add functional annotations based on the provided reference genome (hg38)